 The ESG team supports the MDD team in reviewing the process and methodologies implemented by the External Investment Manager when considering ESG and sustainability issues.
 The ESG team provides qualitative feedback during the mandate selection phase and supports the MDD team throughout its analysis process, using the "5-P approach" aforementioned.
-In addition, during the monitoring phase, the ESG team will monitor the Sub-Fund's characteristics and performance related to the environmental and/or social characteristics initially defined (and, when applicable, to sustainable investment objectives).
-The ESG team will also monitor the Sub-Fund's underlying investments against the environmental and/or social characteristics promoted (and, when applicable, to sustainable investment objectives defined), as well as the sustainability indicators for all the Sub-Fund's holdings.
+In addition, during the monitoring phase, the ESG team will monitor the Sub-Fund's characteristics and performance related to the environmental and/or social characteristics initially defined.
+The ESG team will also monitor the Sub-Fund's underlying investments against the environmental and/or social characteristics promoted, as well as the sustainability indicators for all the Sub-Fund's holdings.
 If a holding is identified as not meeting the sustainability indicators of the Sub-Fund, the ESG team will further investigate the issue through an internal analysis.
 If the ESG team considers the risk to be insubstantial, it may permit the External Investment Manager to maintain its position in the holding.
 In addition, the ESG team is responsible for periodically reviewing the exclusion lists, assessing the relevance of the latest ESG information regarding restricted companies, and updating the lists accordingly, thereby adjusting the portfolios.
 The ESG team also ensures the proper understanding and implementation of regulatory requirements on green finance, such as SFDR, RTS or Taxonomy, throughout the entire product range.
 Lastly, the ESG team is responsible for the sustainable labelling of the Management Company's product range.
-Overall, the ESG team plays a very transversal role in the Management Company's organization, as ESG is at the heart of its investment strategy.
+Overall, the ESG team plays a very transversal role in the Management Company's organisation, as ESG is at the heart of its investment strategy.